The Ladder Technique -- Quantum Groups: Preliminaries

 \begin{defn} A \it{coaction} of $(\h,\Delta)$ on a $\cst$-algebra $A$ is a $*$-homomorphism $\alpha: A \longrightarrow \M(A \otimes \h)$ such that \begin{enumerate}[label=(\alph*)] \item $(\alpha \otimes \id_{\h}) \circ \alpha = (\id_A \otimes \Delta) \circ \alpha$ (the \it{coaction identity}), and \item $\alpha(A)(1_{\M(A)} \otimes \h) \subset A \otimes \h$. \end{enumerate} Moreover, we say that $\alpha$ is \it{continuous} provided that \end{defn}

 Throughout, we will always assume that our coactions are faithful and continuous unless specified otherwise.
+We use the term `continuous' to avoid re-using the term non-degenerate (as a coaction).
 Note that continuity of a coaction implies its range is contained in the relative $\h$-multiplier algebra $\M_{\h}(A \otimes \h)$, where For details of this construction, see \cite[Section~A.1]{enchilada}.
 Similar to \cite{fischer}, we will call coactions of the Hopf $\cst$-algebra $\h$ on a $\cst$-algebra $A$ \it{$\h$-coactions}, and indicate this with the pair $(A,\alpha)$ when the choice of $\h$ is unambiguous.
+Analogously to the classical theory of crossed product $\cst$-algebras, one must discuss the appropriate notion of covariance of representations of the systems $(A,\h,\alpha)$.